Find a Meeting Near You Phone icon 800-643-9618

 Treatment for Cirrhosis

-The treatment approach for cirrhosis may vary among individuals, depending on their health history and progressive state of liver disease.
+The treatment approach for cirrhosis varies, depending on health history and the progressive state of liver disease.
 In the most extreme cases of cirrhosis, a doctor may recommend a liver transplant.
 For all patients, the main goals of treatment for alcoholic cirrhosis are generally the same:4

 • Prevent further progression of liver damage.